nnworkspace/policy-to-production/60-tests/100-conformance-scenarios/README.md

 ## Traceability

+## Traceability

 Each conformance scenario SHOULD declare, in its header comments:

 - one or more **specification identifiers** it derives from,
+- the **exact version** of each referenced specification,
 - the **feature or capability** it covers,
 - and a unique **assurance identifier**.

+Traceability in this project is **version-aware by design**.
+A reference to a specification is only meaningful when the specific version of that specification is known.

 This enables:

-- automated traceability checks,
+- automated, version-aware traceability checks,
-- coverage analysis across specifications,
+- coverage analysis across specification versions,
+- reproducible assurance results over time,
 - and clear linkage to reports and audits.

 ## Relationship to other assurance artefacts